Tohrusky/Final2x/README.md

 [![Release](https://github.com/Tohrusky/Final2x/actions/workflows/Release.yml/badge.svg)](https://github.com/Tohrusky/Final2x/actions/workflows/Release.yml)
 ![GitHub](https://img.shields.io/github/license/Tohrusky/Final2x)

 This is a powerful tool that allows for image super-resolution to arbitrary sizes using multiple models, designed to enhance the resolution and quality of images, making them clearer and more detailed.
+Presently, it supports several models, such as RealCUGAN, RealESRGAN, Waifu2x, and SRMD.

 ## Screenshots
 <div align="center">